vim-advent-calendar/vimways.org/content/2018/george-b-formatting-lists-with-vim.md

 ## Some filetypes will set formatlistpat

-It is interesting to note that Vim will set `'formatlistpat'` for some fileptyes.
+It is interesting to note that Vim will set `'formatlistpat'` for some filetypes.
 At the time of writing this consists of the following:

 ```vim
 runtime/ftplugin/rmd.vim:      setlocal formatlistpat=^\\s*\\d\\+\\.\\s\\+\\\|^\\s*[-*+]\\s\\+